Enhancing Software Maintenance: A Learning to Rank Approach for Co-changed Method Identification: Results

 \subsubsection{Approach}

-Given a changed method $M_q$ and a group of candidate methods $M_C$, the five baselines are defined as follows:
+Given a changed method $M_q$ and a group of candidate methods $M_C$, the six baselines are defined as follows:

-\textbf{1) Support ranking:} orders the co-change candidates $M_C$ of a query method $M_q$ based on the number of times that the candidate co-change in the past with the query method $M_q$.
-The baseline is based on association rules from HistoRank ~\cite{historank}.
+\textbf{1) Support ranking:} orders the co-change candidates $M_C$ of a query method $M_q$ by the number of times each candidate has co-changed with $M_q$ in the past.
+This baseline represents a heuristic, frequency-based ranking approach derived from association rules (e.g., HistoRank~\cite{historank}), where the importance of historical co-change is fixed and not learned from data.

 \textbf{2) File proximity ranking:} ranks the candidates $M_C$ by their file path proximity to the query method $M_q$.
 The file path proximity is the distance between the file entities in the file system tree.
 Files with the same file proximity are ranked by their support ranking.
 The baseline is based on association rules from HistoRank ~\cite{historank}.